wp-plugins/wp-visual-adverts/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: trunk

-WP Visual Adverts plugin allows you to quickly and easily create ads to display in the sidebar of your site.
+WCP Visual Adverts plugin allows you to quickly and easily create ads to display in the sidebar of your site.

 == Description ==

-WP Visual Adverts plugin allows you to quickly and easily create different types of advertisements and group them into categories to display in the sidebar of your site.
+WCP Visual Adverts plugin allows you to quickly and easily create different types of advertisements and group them into categories to display in the sidebar of your site.

 With this plugin you can easily create:

+* Various promotional ads;
 * Featured news for your blog or news portal;
 * Banners with discount / sale / campaign for your store;
 * Advertisements with links to your partners;
 * Interesting headlines with pictures to share with your community;
 * ... and much more.

+You can find [live demo](http://wpdemo.webcodin.com/wordpress-plugin-wcp-visual-adverts/) on our site.

 = Features =